Ottitsch/predict-animal-outcomes/README.md

 ## todo:
 1. make a clean dataset that handles the null values on Outcome Type
-2. drop Outcome Subtype - dont care about it and too big of a hint for the model
+2. drop Outcome Subtype - dont care about it and too big of a hint for the model.
+3. ask: i didnt create a manifest.json for when we spawn the parquet and just save a creation time, is this ok or trash.

 ## test output